smu-chile/ansible-role-aws-eks-kong/README.md

-Huawei Loadbalancer - Kong
+AWS Loadbalancer - Kong
 =========

-Ansible Role to setup a API Gateway Kong with a Huawei Load Balancer
+Ansible Role to setup a API Gateway Kong with a AWS Load Balancer

 Role Variables